omept/paylinc/README.md

-# Paylinc
+# Free Flutter Escrow Application

-This project is a flutter Escrow Frontend Application Template.
+This project is a flutter Escrow Frontend Application Template with the following features:

-I built the backend with Laravel but we never saw the daylight of production and I left the team.
-I decided to build the mobile project out with flutter.
-I hope you can copy and use this for your own work.
-I'm also welcoming feedback and corrections to my design/architecture.
+- Send Money
+- Request Money
+- Multiple Wallets
+- Bank Account Management
+- Transfer Money to Bank Account
+- Alerts management
+- Transactions Management
+- Security Management

+ Technology Stack

+This application utilizes
+- GetX
+- Hive
+- Bloc and
+- Flutter widgets from pub.dev

+(The app's backend is built with Laravel).

+Feedbacks are welcomed. (create issues on github 🙏🏽)

+Goal

 My intention is to allow people build and scaffold apps quickly.
-Feel free to use, edit, modify, clone. etc.

-I'll keep updating this project.

-I can try and answer questions, so feel free to ask.

-God bless you. (yeah!
-I'm a child of God)
+This template can act as a guide to your mobile application delopment.

+❤️ Made with Love ❤️

 #Video Demo:

 Free Flutter Escrow Frontend Application Template

 https://youtu.be/vbRv68kFsyo

 For help getting started with Flutter, view our